FRCA Notes

 Investigations

-• An ECG, TTE and Cardiology opinion in children with Down's syndrome to exclude congenital cardiac disease
+• An ECG, TTE and Cardiology opinion in children with Down's syndrome to exclude or assess congenital cardiac disease

 • Screening ± further investigation for OSA